Skip to main content

 4. Interoperability: The Gate API provides an interoperable and standardized way of uploading and downloading business partner data, ensuring both Core Service Provider interchangeability and streamlined data accessibility for all consumers of the API.

-There is a reference implementation for the Gate API on GitHub.
+There is a reference implementation for the Business Partner Gate API (7.1.x) on GitHub.
 It is part of a Spring Boot Kotlin open-source software project under the hood of the Eclipse Foundation and follows the Apache 2.0 licenses.

-For the complete and up-to-date API setup refer to the following website: https://github.com/eclipse-tractusx/bpdm
+For the complete and up-to-date BPDM setup refer to the Eclipse Tractus-X BPDM GitHub repository (7.1.x).

 To use the Gate API in the BPDM use case apart from this standard, the following other standards should be considered by all participants for which this standard is relevant: